arturoarias12/arturoarias12/README.md

 - 👋 Hi, I’m @arturoarias12.
 - 👀 I’m interested in AI solutions.
-- 🌱 I’m currently mastering Python.
+- 🌱 I’m currently mastering Python and Django.
 - 💞️ I’m looking to collaborate on Data and/or Software Development project.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/arturoarias1/)
 - ⚡ Fun fact: I'm a Chemical Engineer.